Welcome to CPA!

 Benefits of Membership:

-- Professional Assistance: Assistance with questions about the practice of psychology and other professional issues.
-CPA retains the services of a Director of Professional Affairs and is represented by a cadre of leaders who are dedicated to helping members access needed and up to date information relevant to our field.
+CPA’s Director of Professional Affairs provides assistance with questions about the practice of psychology and other professional issues.
+The DPA is represented by a cadre of leaders who are dedicated to helping members access needed and up to date information relevant to our field.

-- Affiliation: CPA members can be proud of their affiliation with an association that promotes psychology and serves the public.
+CPA members can be proud of their affiliation with an Association that promotes psychology and serves the public.
 Public service is accomplished through our Public Education Committee, Disaster Response Network, MindStylz initiative, Psychologically Healthy Workplace Program, and affiliated Connecticut Psychological Foundation.

 CPA's Five-fold Mission